Where to Live in Portland Oregon

 Living in Southwest Portland SUBURBS Information

-Best for: families and those looking for quiet, rural luxury.
+Living in Southwest Portland Suburbs is best for: Nike and Intel employees, tech employees, families and those looking for suburban rural luxury.

 Average price range: Condos starting at around $400k and detached homes listed at $750k+.